poohcom1/godot-private-exports/README.md

 ## Access Modifiers

-- `Public`: Public exported properties are always visible.
+- `Public`: Public exports are always visible.
-- `Private`: Private exported properties are only visible in the base scene.
+- `Private`: Private exports are only visible in the base scene.
-- `Protected`: Protected exported properties are only visible in the base scene and its inheritors.
+- `Protected`: Protected exports are only visible in the base scene and its inheritors.

 | Actor.tscn                                             | Player.tscn (extends Actor)                                      | Level.tscn                                                |
 | ------------------------------------------------------ | ---------------------------------------------------------------- | --------------------------------------------------------- |